Kohl’s (NYSE:KSS) Releases FY 2022 Earnings Guidance

-Kohl’s (NYSE:KSS – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided EPS guidance of $6.45-$6.85 for the period, compared to the consensus EPS estimate of $7.18.
+Kohl’s (NYSE:KSS – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $6.45-$6.85 for the period, compared to the consensus estimate of $7.18.
 The company issued revenue guidance of $18.47 billion-$18.66 billion, compared to the consensus revenue estimate of $18.91 billion.

+Kohl’s (NYSE:KSS – Get Rating) last released its quarterly earnings results on Thursday, May 19th.
+The company reported $0.11 EPS for the quarter, missing analysts’ consensus estimates of $0.70 by ($0.59).
+Kohl’s had a return on equity of 19.47% and a net margin of 4.87%.
+The company had revenue of $3.72 billion during the quarter, compared to analysts’ expectations of $3.69 billion.
+During the same period in the prior year, the firm earned $1.05 EPS.
+Kohl’s’s quarterly revenue was down 4.4% on a year-over-year basis.
+On average, research analysts expect that Kohl’s will post 6.58 EPS for the current fiscal year.

-Several research firms have issued reports on KSS.
-JPMorgan Chase & Co. cut their price target on Kohl’s from $61.00 to $50.00 in a report on Monday, May 16th.
-Gordon Haskett lowered Kohl’s from a buy rating to an accumulate rating and dropped their price objective for the stock from $85.00 to $70.00 in a research note on Thursday, February 10th.
-Credit Suisse Group dropped their price objective on Kohl’s to $46.00 in a research note on Friday, May 20th.
-Bank of America started coverage on Kohl’s in a research note on Wednesday, March 9th.
-They issued a neutral rating and a $60.00 price objective for the company.
-Finally, Telsey Advisory Group dropped their price objective on Kohl’s from $60.00 to $55.00 and set a market perform rating for the company in a research note on Friday, May 20th.
-Two research analysts have rated the stock with a sell rating, eight have assigned a hold rating and seven have given a buy rating to the company.
-According to MarketBeat.com, the company presently has an average rating of Hold and an average target price of $55.87.
+KSS has been the subject of several analyst reports.
+Guggenheim dropped their price target on shares of Kohl’s to $68.00 in a research report on Friday, May 20th.
+Deutsche Bank Aktiengesellschaft decreased their price target on shares of Kohl’s from $85.00 to $68.00 in a research note on Friday, May 20th.
+Gordon Haskett downgraded shares of Kohl’s from a buy rating to an accumulate rating and cut their price objective for the company from $85.00 to $70.00 in a research report on Thursday, February 10th.
+Telsey Advisory Group cut their price objective on shares of Kohl’s from $60.00 to $55.00 and set a market perform rating on the stock in a research report on Friday, May 20th.
+Finally, Robert W. Baird dropped their price target on shares of Kohl’s from $66.00 to $60.00 and set an outperform rating on the stock in a report on Friday, May 20th.
+Two analysts have rated the stock with a sell rating, eight have assigned a hold rating and seven have given a buy rating to the company.
+According to MarketBeat.com, the stock has an average rating of Hold and a consensus target price of $55.87.

+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Gabelli Funds LLC bought a new stake in Kohl’s during the 1st quarter worth approximately $1,058,000.
+Weiss Multi Strategy Advisers LLC bought a new stake in shares of Kohl’s during the first quarter valued at approximately $11,078,000.
+Point72 Hong Kong Ltd bought a new stake in shares of Kohl’s during the first quarter valued at approximately $1,336,000.
+Eaton Vance Management raised its position in shares of Kohl’s by 322.1% during the first quarter.
+Eaton Vance Management now owns 70,189 shares of the company’s stock valued at $4,245,000 after buying an additional 53,562 shares during the last quarter.
+Finally, Evergreen Capital Management LLC raised its position in shares of Kohl’s by 258.3% during the first quarter.
+Evergreen Capital Management LLC now owns 125,622 shares of the company’s stock valued at $7,595,000 after buying an additional 90,566 shares during the last quarter.
+Institutional investors own 92.72% of the company’s stock.

 About Kohl’s (Get Rating)